Rajeshwari-Rudra/bigData-finalProject/README.md

 ```python
 lifeandworkMessyTokensRDD = lifeandworkRawRDD.flatMap(lambda eachLine: eachLine.lower().strip().split(" "))
 ```
-2. After changing the words to lowercase, we need to removing punctuations using regular expression by importing regular expression library
+2. After changing the words to lowercase, we need to remove punctuations using regular expression by importing "Regex" library
 ```python
 import re
 wordsAfterCleanedTokensRDD = lifeandworkMessyTokensRDD.map(lambda letter: re.sub(r'[^A-Za-z]', '', letter))
 ```
-3. Then, we need to filter the data by removing all the stop words from the data and then create a new RDD with the obtained result
+3. Then, we need to filter the data by removing all the stop words from the data and create a new RDD with the obtained result
 ```python
 from pyspark.ml.feature import StopWordsRemover
 remover = StopWordsRemover()